Trial with a plan target Use the 2-hour trial to test login, app install, and whether V04, V06, or V08 fits.

 Mid-tier monthly price

-V06 standard devices are listed around $5.99 per 30 days, giving you a stronger balance of price and performance.
+V06 standard devices start around $5.99 per 30 days, with Android 14, Android 15, and Android 16 options for a stronger balance of price and performance.

 High-end standard price